The Iron Snake

 Country Loving Nomad Boy

 How lucky I am to have traveled by train as a child!
 School holidays were a great time to travel.
-I always anticipated the train journey with my aunt to my grandma’s country home.
+I always looked forward to the train journey with my aunt to my grandma’s country home.
 The window seat was my favorite spot.
-From there I could count palm trees or watch the sky travel above.
+From there, I could count palm trees or watch the sky travel above.
 I would have plenty of local snacks.
-Sometimes the dreamy train ride gets me, I doze off with the rhythm.
-My aunt and grandma were some of the most loving people I ever knew and played a great role in the man I turned out to become.
+Sometimes the dreamy train ride gets me, and I doze off with the rhythm.
+My aunt and grandma were among the most loving people I ever knew, and they played a significant role in the man I turned out to be.
 (God rest their beautiful souls).

 Chuchuchuu! goes the train motor.
 It would appear as a dot from the far horizon.
-Then slowly but steadily gets bigger as it approaches the station.
-Different sounds and melodies – bells, whistles, horns, and metal, accompany it.
+Then it slowly but steadily gets bigger as it approaches the station.
+Different sounds and melodies – bells, whistles, horns, and metal- accompany it.
 With all those instruments playing at the same time, a train voyage was music of its own.
 When the train stops and is no longer in motion, people start to scramble for space, hurling luggage and children into the coaches.
-Shortly the train will resume its journeytravellingng through hills and valleys, fields and towns, over bridges, and underground tracks.
+Shortly, the train will resume its journey, traveling through hills and valleys, fields and towns, over bridges, and underground tracks.

-As a kid, an approaching train represented a scary and monstrous figure.
-I have learned, to appreciate and welcome it whenever it drove through my village.
+As a kid, an approaching train was a scary, monstrous figure.
+I have learned to appreciate and welcome it whenever it drives through my village.
 I learned this from kids who lived in the countryside.
-It is common to see children line up along the railroad, to cheer the passing train from a safe distance.
+It is common to see children line up along the railroad to cheer the passing train from a safe distance.
 The train returns their greeting with bells and horns.
-It was loud enough, it scared even the pets.
+It was loud enough to scare even the pets.

 Below is another muse of my childhood.
 I hope you enjoy it.
 Good night.